finkelshtein/SunflowersWales/content/reports/reports.md

 * Worth ca.£3500

-<h5>Total spendings: £4,941.78</h5>
+<h5>Total spending: £4,941.78</h5>

 * Have bought medical supplies for £3,818.78.

 * Have sent to Ukraine about <a href="/shipments/" target="_blank">5 m<sup>3</sup> of parcels</a> plus a big collection of <a href="/shipments/16-07-2022-double-shipment/" target="_blank">fireproof costumes</a>; shipment: £1000.00

-* Further spendings to organise fundraising events: £123.
+* Further spending to organise fundraising events: £123.